Introduction to Repatriation: Principles, practice and policies

-Honor Keeler (Cherokee) is the Director and founder of the International Repatriation Project at the Association on American Indian Affairs (AAIA).
+Honor Keeler (Cherokee) is an Honorary Research Fellow at NCIS.
 She received her J.D. and Indian Law Certificate from the University of New Mexico and her B.A. from Brown University.
+She was Director of the International Repatriation Program a the Association on American Indian Affairs.
 Prior to joining the AAIA, Keeler was a Visiting Assistant Professor at Wesleyan University and managed repatriation.
 She has also worked at the National Trust for Historic Preservation and the American Indian Law Center, Inc. on a variety of issues, including federal Indian law, sacred lands protection, public lands, and indigenous governance.
 Recently, Keeler released A Guide to International Repatriation: Starting An Initiative In Your Community, and is the author of Indigenous International Repatriation, a law journal article through Arizona State University.
-Keeler is the founding author of the International Repatriation blog.

 National Centre for Indigenous Studies